dahuatechnologies/dahuatechnologies/README.md

 ---

-### Suported By The General Data Protection Regulation (GDPR) and ISO 690:2021 - Information and documentation
+### Suported By The General Data Protection Regulation (GDPR) and ISO 690:2021 - Information and documentation and The GNU General Public License v3.0

 ---